ddimaria/wmcp/wmcp-360/README.md

 **Velocity**: the engagement in a goal (actually moving toward achieving goals).
 Advisors can help create velocity by engaging extrinsically motivated clients with goals and behaviors and intrinsically motivated clients with reassurance (**self-efficacy**).
 It can also help velocity by breaking lont-term goals into smaller chunks.

+## Ethics and Regulation

+Professionals take on additional moral responsibilities because a client's dependence on them make the client vulnerable to harm.

+Advisors (in the advice profession), client seek expertise that makes recommendations to improve well-being.

+### The 7 Principles of Ethics:

+1. **Integrity**: wholeness that demands a professional act the same in the personal and business lives.
+Has strong moral principles that they never compromise.
+1. **Objectivity**: perceiving facts without being clouded by personal feelings, prejudices or interests.
+Understand biases in order to avoid them.
+1. **Competence**: the level of expert knowledge, typically obtained education and experience.
+Competent advisor freely admit what they do not know.
+1. **Fairness**: like things should be treated in like ways.
+1. **Confidentiality**: personal information is kept private.
+1. **Professionalism**: treating everyone with respect and consideration and acting in ways to bring dignity to the professsion.
+1. **Diligence**: meeting expectations, giving clients "due care" and making sure staff conducts themselves porfessionally.

+### Ethical Practices

+Compliance abides by prescribed ways to interpret legal rules and guidelines.

+Ethics involves considering practical ways to exhibit moral behavior even under unclear situations.

+System 1 thinking is more prone to biases and ethical compromises.

+**Ethical fading** describes the systematic ways that the ethics of a decision fade into the background when we are confronting ethical dilemmas.
+Practcing being ethical and being surrounded by ethical influences can help avoid ethical fading.
+Ethical fading happens in 3 ways:

+* **Framing** a decision as a "client management decision" can help avoid ethical fading as well, while framing a decision as a "business decision" encourages fading.
+* **Slippery Slope**: small unethical decisions can be ignored, leading to bigger ones in the future.
+Ponzi schemes are typically slippery slopes.
+* **Workplace Pressures**: happens when setting goals in a workplace.

+People rate themselves as being more ethical than others.
+We **rationalize** when our behavior doesn't match our view of ourselves.
+Rationalizations help us feel better about our behaviors.

+People cheat often, especially when motivated by money.
+Placing a price on a relationship will narrow an advisor's focus to cost/benefit, transactional analysis.
+Framing decisions with social value can help reduce cheating.

+To help make better ethical decisions:

+* Slow down decision making to pause for moments of reflection.
+* Educate yourself on the range of choices, and what’s at stake.
+Seek out information from others.
+* Be honest with yourself.

+2 types of **Ethical Dillemas**
+* Information Asymmetry: one party has more information about a situation.  e.g. clients rely on advisors because they know more about financial services.
+* Conflicts of interest: more than one party sees the advisor as an advocate or representative.
+This can lead to biased advice.
+To avoid this, advisors should be clear about how they arrived at a decision.
+Simply disclosing isn't enough.
+Advisors should remove themselves from a situation where they can't avoid a conflict.

+Perfomring due dilligence helps avoid ethical dillemas.

+Long term customer loyalty comes from a client's belief that you will act on their needs but without the client's irrational errors.

+### Regulatory Environment

+Most protection in the US arose after the Great Depression (Securities act of 1933 & Securities Exchange Act of 1934).

+The **Securities and Exchange Commission (SEC)** regulates investment advisors, investment advisory firms, and broker-dealer/brokerage firms.

+**Financial Industry Regulatory Agency (FINRA)** is a self-regulatory organization (SRO, funded by the private sector) that oversees brokerage firms.

+**Investment advisors** are individuals who routinely provide financial advice for a fee and are held to a feduciary standard.
+Feduciary duties include: full disclosure of material facts, care in research and recommendations, and executing transactions are favorable to clients.

+**Registered Investment Advisers (RIAs)** are fiduciaries that are registered with the SEC.

+**Dealer Brokers** are held to liability standards and don't receive compensation for their advice.
+Dealer brokers are subject to the **best-interest** regulation from the SEC (aka Reg BI), which is similar to the feduciary standard.
+Because they are regulated by FINRA and the SEC, they are considered **dually registered**.
+Rules for dealer brokers include:
+* KYC (know your customer) Rule
+* Suitability Rule: recommendations must be suitable to the client
+* Best Execution Rule: executing transactions are favorable to clients
+* Anti-Fraud, Deception, and Manipulative Practices Rules

+Which of the following is not a component of the 2019 Best Interest Regulation?
+* Prohibition on commission compensation for broker-dealers.